Chuck Taylor (American football)

 Charles Albert Taylor (January 24, 1920 – May 7, 1994) was an American football player, coach, and college athletics administrator.
 He played college football at Stanford University from 1940 to 1942, returned as head football coach from 1951 to 1957, and served as the school's athletic director from 1963 to 1971.
 During his coaching tenure at Stanford, Taylor compiled a 40–29–2 record and led the Indians to the 1952 Rose Bowl his first season.
 That same season, at the age of 31, Taylor was named AFCA Coach of the Year, the youngest recipient of the award ever.

 As a sophomore, Taylor was one of the "Wow Boys" on the undefeated 1940 Stanford Indians football team and played in Stanford's 1941 Rose Bowl victory over Nebraska.
 As a senior in 1942, he was an All-American guard.
-Taylor was selected in the fourth round of the 1943 NFL draft by the Cleveland Rams.
+Taylor was selected 30th overall in the fourth round of the 1943 NFL draft by the Cleveland Rams.